severalnines/docs/user-guide/mysql/backup.rst

 * **Backup Individual Schema**
 	- Exclusive for mysqldump.
 Each selected databases is backed up individually, in its own directory in the storage directory.

+* **Enable Encryption**
+	- Encrypts the generated backup.
+Backup is encrypted at rest using AES-256 CBC algorithm, where the encryption key will be created automatically.
+If you choose to store the backup on the controller node, the backup files are transferred in encrypted format through :term:`socat` or :term:`netcat`.

+* **Retention**
+	- How long ClusterControl should keep this backup once successfully created.
+You can set a custom period in days or keep it forever.
+Otherwise, ClusterControl will use the default retention period.

 * **Desync node during backup**
 	- Exclusive for Galera and xtrabackup.
 De-syncing a node before performing backup, which disables Flow Control for the node.
 The node continues to receive write-sets and fall further behind the cluster.
 The cluster does not wait for desynced nodes to catch up, even if it reaches the ``fc_limit`` value.